 DIVISION: Academic Affairs

-- Teach lower and upper-level biology lecture and laboratory courses that align with professional expertise and the needs of the department;
+- Teach lower and upper-level Physics courses that align with professional expertise and the needs of the department.

-- Advise students and providing individual help to students during weekly office hours;
+- Advise students and provide individual help to students during weekly office hours.

 - Establish an active undergraduate research program;